brandur/sorg/content/drafts/postgres-connections.md

 There are a number of factors that limit the number of active connections in Postgres.
-The most direct constraint, but also probably the least important, is memory.
+The most direct constraint, but also the least important, is memory.
 Postgres is designed around a process model where a central Postmaster accepts incoming connections and forks child processes to handle them.
 Each of these "backend" processes starts out at around 5 MB in size, but will grow to be much larger depending on the data they're accessing.

 TODO: Postmaster diagram.